 He looked at me dead pan, cracking his knuckles, “Like none at all?”

 “Yeah, that took years.
 I mean I’ve been out with girls, but I was really shy at first and it just never kind of happened.”

 “That’s okay.
 I mean it took a while for me, too, but then I kind of just got tired of waiting and did something about it.
 This is why you never made a move, right?”
 I turned to him and smiled.

 “Yeah,” he smiled back.
 “I’m kind of insecure about it and don’t really know what to do.”

-“Well we don’t have to rush it.
+“Well, we don’t have to rush it.
 We can always go back to your apartment some time and practice.
 I could teach you things, I guess.”
-He cheeks turned red, and he nodded in appreciation.
+His cheeks turned red, and he nodded in appreciation.
 I looked out the window and wondered how I could make my exit.

 “Can I kiss you?”
 I asked.
 I had to know if there was some kind of physical attraction.
 I leaned near him again.

 “So which way should I turn my head?”
 He seemed nervous, and I tilted his head in my direction and kissed him quickly on the lips.